open/close all folders

 - Turns Red: If you leave the Hallow/Underworld, she becomes invincible until you go back.

-A mysterious being that appears in the dungeons after you kill 30 Phantom Spirits.
+A mysterious being that appears in the dungeons after you kill 30 Phantom Spirits, speculated to be an amalgamation of numerous vengeful spirits.
 Do not take it lightly.
 Meant to be fought after the Sentinels of the Devourer but before the Devourer itself, as the Ruinous Souls it drops are required to make the Comsic Worm functioning as the Devourer's summoning item.

 - Anti-Frustration Features: After killing him, you can use some of the material he drops to craft a Necroplasmic Beacon to manually summon him instead of farming more Phantom Spirits.